 A Few Good Online Conferencing Tools

 Adding visuals to a phone conference can make a big difference in your audience’s engagement level.
 Sharing a document, software application, or slides helps your audience follow along more closely and get more information then they would just by listening.
 If you want to conduct a more formal online seminar—sometimes called a webinar—there are a number of affordable software packages that can help you communicate more effectively.
 We talked to five nonprofit professionals about the tools that have worked for them.

 For example, you may want to guide or enhance the conversation by using visuals.
 It is often useful to share the same document over the web, in real time, so that everyone can see exactly what you’re discussing and you can mark up or share calculations together.
 Or maybe you want to share your computer screen to demonstrate a particular application or website.
 Virtual “face-to-face” staff meetings can also be used to reinforce an organizational identity or build camaraderie.
 And if you want to go a step further and conduct a more formal online seminar there are tools that let you display slides or your computer screen, conduct polls, or even let participants talk to each other in virtual “breakout rooms.”

 Tools that offer any of these features are often referred to in aggregate as “online conferencing” applications.
 In this article, we look at the different tools currently available to help you share a more integrated experience with a remote group of participants.
 To that end, we talked to a number of nonprofit professionals about the tools that have worked for them in this area.
-While they’re not the only tools available—literally dozens of options exist—these are proven tools that might also work for your needs.
+While these are not the only tools available—literally dozens of options exist—they are widely used and might also work for your needs.

 Do You Need Online Conferencing?